-Any food, including fruits and vegetables, and some spices and food additives, can cause anaphylaxis.
+Any food, including fruits, vegetables, seeds, and some spices and food additives, can cause anaphylaxis.

-- Latex from natural rubber, found in some latex gloves, balloons, condoms, sports equipment, and medical products
+●Latex from natural rubber, found in some latex gloves, balloons, condoms, sports equipment, and medical supplies.

-- Less common triggers include exposure to airborne allergens (such as horse dander), human seminal fluid, and cold temperatures.
+●Less common triggers include exposure to airborne allergens (such as horse dander), human seminal fluid, cold water, or cold air.

 Sometimes a specific trigger cannot be identified, even after a thorough evaluation.
 This condition is called idiopathic anaphylaxis.
-(See "Patient information: Anaphylaxis treatment and prevention (Beyond the Basics)".)
+(See "Patient information: Anaphylaxis treatment and prevention of recurrences (Beyond the Basics)".)

-If a person with IgE antibodies to a specific allergen is exposed to that allergen again, the cells may suddenly become activated.
-The activated cells release large amounts of inflammation-causing chemicals (including histamine) into the blood stream, causing anaphylaxis.
+If a person with IgE antibodies to a specific allergen is exposed to that allergen again, these cells may suddenly become activated to release large amounts of inflammation-causing chemicals (including histamine and tryptase) into the blood stream.

-The chemicals released from the cells cause the signs and symptoms typical of anaphylaxis.
-(See 'Anaphylaxis symptoms' above.)
-The allergic reaction can be so strong that it becomes life-threatening; for example, sudden severe swelling in the throat can lead to suffocation.
+These chemicals cause the signs and symptoms typical of anaphylaxis (see 'Anaphylaxis symptoms' above).
+The allergic reaction can be so strong that it becomes life threatening.
+For example, sudden severe swelling in the throat can lead to suffocation.

 In some people with anaphylaxis, the reaction is caused by a process that does not involve allergens and IgE.
 However, the symptoms and treatment are the same.